as

 • Account Login API for communicating Account Login status to the system

-The Content Launcher and Vega Media Control APIs are most often implemented as an interactive component, which handles Vega media queries.
+Developers most often implement the Content Launcher and Vega Media Control APIs as interactive components to handle Vega media queries.
 This component is specified in the app manifest's extras section using the interface.provider key, as shown in the following TOML snippet and in the previous example.

 Copied to clipboard.